Wave-USB Sample Delay Effect using a DAW

 There are two different control methods that I've explored.
 The easiest being a simple Midi controller and assign the same control knob or slider to X/Y and another control knob or slider to RGB.
 Additionally, adding a couple buttons to control the flipper plug-in.
 While this worked extremely well, I didn't want to dedicate an entire Midi controller when I only needed 2 knobs and 2 buttons.

-The second method utilized TouchOSC and Pangolin's Beyond and will be detailed below.
+The second method utilizes TouchOSC and Pangolin's Beyond and will be detailed below.